jeffli95/gremlin-backend-take-home/Readme.md

 ```

 My primary goal was to showcase OOP principles.
-I have used jackson library many times over the years and I really like it for its ability to convert JSON into POJO and vice versa.
+I have also used jackson library many times over the years and I really like it for its ability to convert JSON into POJO and vice versa.

 There are also a few JUnit tests under the Test package which I used during my development.